MaciejPrzybylo/ci-project/README.md

 head to http://"your IP"/authentication/login and login

-### 4. Dockerfiles and Images
-Each folder contains a presetup Dockerfile which can be used to create docker images which are necessery to deploy the application.
-The application can be run by running all the images in the right order through utilisation of the project architecture.
-However as intial utomation an docker-compose.yaml file was created which runs all the services in correct order.
-More on that in [ Docker-Compose ](#4-docker-compose) section.

 ### 5. Dockerhub
 All the images are also avaiable through docker hub.
 To pull them from the repository use: